Von Foerster’s ideas

 Descriptions are abstractions that appear in the physical forms of memories and messages – and can be described.

-"The environment as we perceive it is our invention." ~ Heinz von Foerster
+"The environment as we perceive it is our invention." (von Foerster, 2007).

-But for second order cyberneticians to say “no one shares the same knowledge of the world” is clearly untrue, since it denies the success of social animal species.
+But for a systems thinker to say “no one shares the same knowledge of the world” is clearly untrue, since it denies the success of social animal species.

 “We cannot transcend ourselves as organisms that abstract” Alfred Korzybski

-All social animals depend on being able to communicate descriptions that usage proves to be objective.
+All social animals depend on being able to communicate descriptions that usage proves to be accurate.

-Demonstrably, we do manage to share “facts” that we abstract from observations of reality.
+Demonstrably, animals do manage to share “facts” that we abstract from observations of reality.

 You ask someone to call you at 11.00 hours; they call you at the appointed time.